UN seeking Mideast mediators meeting on Israel-Palestinians

 Kelly Craft, the U.S. ambassador to the United Nations, reiterated at a a press briefing Friday that the Trump peace plan is “not set in stone” and said the administration has been working to bring Israel and the Palestinians to the negotiating table to discuss it.

 “Until we have dialogue, there’s going to be nothing,” she said.
-“So I’m really stressing … we have — you have — to get to the table.”
+“So I’m really stressing, and really pushing, whether it be through a Quartet” or engagement with Israeli and Palestinian ambassadors at the U.N. that “we have — you have — to get to the table.”

 The Quartet was established in 2002 and has been criticized for its failure to get either Israel or the Palestinian Authority to change their policies and negotiate an end to their decades-old conflict.